Downtown Community Planning Council Bylaws

 The Downtown Community Planning Council will require proof of identity of those eligible community members who are seeking to vote in the election.
 The planning group shall ensure that voting is only by eligible members of the community.

 The ballot presented to eligible community members to vote will clearly identify which seats individual candidates are running for, how many candidates can be selected, whether there are limitations on which candidates various categories of eligible community members can vote for and which candidates, if any, must receive a 2/3 majority of the vote due to service beyond eight or nine consecutive years of service.

 When a category contains more than one seat up for election, eligible voters may cast the number of votes equal to the number of such seats.

 The Downtown Community Planning Council’s policy related to write-in candidates is that write-in candidates are allowed.
 If it is later determined that the write-in candidate is ineligible, any vote cast for an ineligible write-in candidate is an invalid vote and will not be counted.

 Section 3.
 Voting to elect new community planning group members shall be by secret written ballot.
+To increase community participation in the election process, the Downtown Community Planning Council may establish electronic procedures for registration and voting.
+When election procedures are determined to be done electronically, in-person voting will be available at a location provided in the Election Guidelines.
 Proxy voting for elections is not allowed under any circumstances.
 Development and promotion of “slates” of candidates is contrary to the intent of Council Policy 600-24 and is not allowed.

 Polling staff shall make a reasonable effort to ensure private voting, however private booths are not required.